ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

    `irc.freenode.net <http://irc.freenode.net>`_
        #ansible IRC chat channel

 ..
-[1] If you have issues with the "pycrypto" package install on Mac OSX, then you may need to try ``CC=clang sudo -E pip install pycrypto``.
+[1] If you have issues with the "pycrypto" package install on macOS, then you may need to try ``CC=clang sudo -E pip install pycrypto``.